 All students participate in a school-wide positive behavior program, individualized behavior support plans and classroom specific plans.
 Social Skills are embedded in our program and are modeled, taught and reinforced throughout the day by staff, through the direction of our Clinical Team.
 Altus Academy provides special education services for students 5 to 22 years of age, identified as needing special education services.
 Students must have demonstrated a need for early intervention services, qualify for special education services, have an Individualized Education Program (IEP) and are funded through their Local Education Agency (LEA).
 Students at Altus Academy are referred by the local school districts.
 They have an Individual Education Plan, or are in need of intervention or prevention educational, behavioral or mental health services.
 Students, who have demonstrated the ability to function academically, socially and behaviorally appropriate are recommended for return to the public school of residence.
 When determined by the IEP team, the student will return to the public school for all or part of the school day.

 The primary goal of these programs is to develop a student’s ability to manage various levels of stress that may be encountered throughout their lives.
 Through this understanding, students will be more prepared and able to successfully obtain an education in the least restrictive environment and allow fewer students to be removed from their families and homes and placed in extremely restrictive environments.
-To meet these goals, a comprehensive after-school Day Treatment Program, a therapeutic Extended Day Class Program, and individualized Mental Health Services have been created, which will provide the opportunity for students to experience success in a structured individualized educational and therapeutic setting.
-The programs will improve personal relationships, negative behaviors, ability to self-regulate and parental education and involvement.
+To meet these goals individualized Mental Health Services are provided, which will provide the opportunity for students to experience success in a structured individualized educational and therapeutic setting.
+The programs will improve personal relationships, negative behaviors, ability to self-regulate and parental involvement.

 Children in the programs have behavioral problems with common backgrounds and experiences that place them at high risk of failure in their present schools, and or home settings.
 Additional intensive support services are provided for the improvement or maintenance of functioning consistent with learning, the development of independent living, and enhanced self-sufficiency.
 These services can be provided by the approval of the IEP team for each student’s Individual Education Plan.
 All students are referred through their local school districts.